jakes1403/Box-Pushing-Game/README.md

 Donate there to support the game!

 # About
 Box Pushing Game was a project I took on the side to learn C++ and how to make game engines.
-As a side effect the code is really bad.
-Feel free to do something about it :D

 Most of this code is years old and there are private versions of this repo with way better code, I just havent gone around to putting them out and documenting them yet.